randomprimate/randomprimate.github.io/_drafts/_posts/node-intro.md

 ### Web Server

 This example is taken from the `nodejs` documentation.
-We are going to build a web server relying on Node's `htttp` module.
+We are going to build a web server relying on Node's `HTTP` module.

-Create the following fila and run it with the node cli: `node web-server.js`
+Create the following file and run it with the node cli: `node web-server.js`

 ```node
 const http = require('http');